hagopj13/node-express-boilerplate/README.md

 A boilerplate/starter project for quickly building production-ready RESTful APIs using Node.js, Express, and Mongoose.

-It comes with many built-in features, such as authentication using JWT, request validation, unit and integration tests, continuous integration, docker support, etc. For more details about the features, check the list below.
+It comes with many built-in features, such as authentication using JWT, request validation, unit and integration tests, continuous integration, docker support, API documentation, etc. For more details about the features, check the list below.

 ## Features